 The taxing authorities of the world are keen to know when and how businesses receive payments.
-The Internal Revenue Service (IRS) uses a variety of information return forms, including the W series and 1099 series, to capture this information and use it to double-check that no one is under-reporting income.
-Substantial penalties for late and/or incorrect filings of these information returns have been enacted and are being enforced.
+The US Internal Revenue Service (IRS) uses a variety of information return forms, including the W series and 1099 series, to capture this information and use it to double check that no one is under-reporting income.
+Substantial penalties for late and/or incorrect filings have been enacted and are being enforced.

 The IRS also requires you to disclose whether you have filed the required Forms 1099 on your business tax return and/or your business schedules on your personal tax return.
-That means if you have a Schedule C, E, or F on your 1040 tax return, you are required to state whether you have filed these forms.
-See penalties on page 6.
+That means if you have a Schedule C, E, or F on your 1040 tax return, we are required to ask you if you have filed these forms.

-Deadlines and Filing Requirement
+Deadlines and Filing Requirements

 We've included the IRS Guide to Information Returns for a quick summary of types of returns, thresholds, and due dates.
-Please refer to pages 15-17.
+Please refer to page 16.